FIWARE/tutorials.NGSI-LD/docs/entity-relationships.md

 #### Response:

-The updated response including the `controllingAsset` attribute is shown below:
+The updated response including the `controlledAsset` attribute is shown below:

 ```json
 {